-Appendix A: Litterature review of available satellite derived products
+490 Appendix A: Literature review of available satellite derived products their main characteristics.

 Various products derived from remote imagery are available for soil moisture estimation, at various spatial and temporal scales.

-490 In particular, the relevance of five products is investigated for this study.
-Table A1 summarizes the investigated products and their main characteristics.
+In particular, the relevance of five products is investigated for this study.
+Table A1 summarizes the investigated products and